bocharsky-bw/stand-with-ukraine-bundle/README.md

 Configuration is optional, all options have defaults.
 But if you want to change it - create a config file `config/services/stand_with_ukraine.yaml` and tweak it.
-Below you can find the full configuration example with the defaults values:
+Below you can find the full configuration example with the default values:

 ```yaml
 # config/packages/stand_with_ukraine.yaml